haywirecoder/homebridge-frigidaire-dehumidifier/README.md

 | password              | Frigidaire password.
 This is a required value.                                                                 |
 | deviceRefresh        | Polling interval to obtain status of Frigidaire appliance, provided in seconds.
 Default to <i>90</i> seconds, this is an optional value. <b>Please note:</b> Small values may cause account lock or frequent API errors.                                                                    |
 | dehumidifierMode          | Homekit only has two mode dehumidifying modes "Auto" and "Dehumidifying".
 When "Dehumidifying" is selected in Homekit the selection is map to a specific Frigidaire appliance mode: "Quiet", "Dry" or "Continuous". <p><p>Valid string values are the following: <br>"Dry"<br>"Continuous"<br>"Quiet"<p>The default mode for is Frigidaire "Dry" mode.
 This an optional value.
 | enableAirPurifier | Create additional accessory for Air purifier/Ionizer functionality.
-Only avaiable in limited models.
+Only available in limited models.
 Default to <i>true</i>, this is an optional value.
 | enablePumpSwitch | Create additional accessory to control water pump.
-Only avaiable in limited models.
+Only available in limited models.
 Default to <i>true</i>, this is an optional value.
 | excludedDevices         | Devices IDs to suppress from HomeKit.
 The device IDs can be obtain from Homebridge logs at startup of this plug-in.
 This is an optional value. | |